 In the United States, there isn’t a single comprehensive federal financial threshold that triggers public procurement regulations for all procurements.
 Instead, thresholds vary based on the nature of the procurement, the sector, and the specific regulations applicable to different entities.
 There are some general guidelines regarding financial thresholds for public procurement, outlined below, but each opportunity must be evaluated to confirm if they apply.

-The Micro-Purchase Threshold (or MPT) is the federal government’s lowest limit set on purchases of commercial goods and services that do not require a competitive quotation process.
-Micro-Purchases, generally set at $10,000 for standard procurements, can be made directly with the contractor if the Contracting Officer or appointed federal buyer considers the pricing to be reasonable.
+The Micro-Purchase Threshold (or MPT) is the federal government’s lowest limit for on purchases of commercial goods and services that do not require a competitive quotation process.
+Micro-Purchases, generally set at a $10,000 threshold for standard procurements, can be made directly with the contractor if the Contracting Officer or appointed federal buyer considers the pricing to be reasonable.
 For specific scenarios like domestic contingency operations or matters of national security, this threshold may be elevated to $20,000.
 Contracts falling under this threshold operate under simplified terms, resembling commercial transactions, and typically involve straightforward procedures with minimal FAR clauses.

 The Simplified Acquisition Threshold (or SAT) is the dollar amount in federal acquisition represented by the anticipated award amount of a contract, under which contracting officers are directed to use simplified acquisition procedures to solicit and award the resulting contracts.
 For non-commercial services or products, the SAT is currently set at or below $250,000, increasing to $800,000 for specific domestic contingency operations and national security matters.
 For commercial services or products, the SAT extends up to $7.5M or $15M for specific contingency operations.

-Contracts at or below the SAT are governed by the Simplified Acquisition Procedures (or SAP) which are outlined in FAR Part 2 and Part 13.
+Contracts at or below the SAT are governed by the Simplified Acquisition Procedures (or SAP) which are outlined in FAR Part 13.
 The Simplified Acquisition Procedures permit the government to use simple, informal methods to carry out purchases and do not call for formal evaluation plans, competitive ranges, or strict source selection procedures in many cases.

 Contracts at the SAT level are subject to several FAR clauses, similar to higher threshold contracts, but exemptions apply to certain provisions related to contingent fee-based assistance, records examination, drug-free work environments, and other specific clauses listed in the FAR.